 I have certainly learned a lot cleaning up Ilona – my Singer 15-88.
 As you know from this post my Mom has given me her and her sister’s Vintage Sewing Machines.
 I even bought myself a small hammer and a screwdriver… you know, one of those ones with a bunch of different attachments?
 I took off all the parts that I dared, carefully photographing every step so that I would know how to put them all back together again.
 I wiped down all the japanning (black paint) with Sewing Machine Oil (SMO).
 Some areas I had to use diluted dish soap – the brown staining just wouldn’t come off.
 Of course, I was also wearing gloves throughout as my hands get dry quickly.

 For the chrome pieces I used Brasso.
 As you can see, some of the pieces were dirtier than others.
-I was warned to not let anything harsh touch the decals so it was much safer to remove what I could!
+I was warned to not let anything harsh, like Brasso, touch the decals (gold painted designs on the machine) – so it was much safer to completely remove the parts I wanted to clean with Brasso!

 … or what I like to call “My Pilgrimage to the Church of Fabricana”.
 I’m not in the least obsessive or possessive regarding all things sewing related.
 (Ya, right!)
 I have even sworn off fabric shopping – PERIOD – for the last year.
 Well, except for the couple of purchases I made about a month ago, just some knit fabrics for T-shirts (to be made up “someday”).
 But those were purchased with Gift Certificates – Gift Certificates given to me last Christmas!
 Considering I didn’t actually buy those, I think they’re exempt from the Fabric Fast.